Seoul Establishes New Organization to Promote Hallyu Amid Cultural Development

-By LEE EUNBYEOL Posted : June 7, 2026, 16:15 Updated : June 7, 2026, 16:15
+By LEE EUNBYEOL Posted : June 8, 2026, 08:27 Updated : June 8, 2026, 08:27

-Rendering of the first K-pop venue, Seoul Arena [Photo provided by Seoul City]
+Rendering of the first K-pop venue, Seoul Arena [Photo: Provided by Seoul City]

 Under the amendments, the Economic Affairs Bureau's Creative Industry Division will oversee the operation and management of the Seoul Arena, as well as initiatives to revitalize the surrounding area and support the Hallyu industry.

-Seoul City established a special purpose corporation (SPC) for the Seoul Arena after signing a partnership agreement with Kakao in 2022, with construction set to begin in 2024.
+Seoul City established a special purpose corporation (SPC) for the Seoul Arena after signing a partnership agreement with Kakao in 2022, with construction expected to begin in 2024.
 The total project cost is estimated at 312 billion won, with the goal of opening in the first half of next year.

 The amendments also include transferring urban planning responsibilities for industrial complexes and surrounding areas to the Urban Space Headquarters' Urban Planning Division, and moving the urban regeneration innovation district project around Gimpo Airport to the Balanced Development Headquarters' Western Region Division.